Jennie0205/ENN_electronics_Julia_test/README.md

  Please refer to the uploaded [ENN_electronics-2.ipynb](ENN_electronics-2.ipynb) in this github for the complete function and test codes.
 The readme file has brief description about the main function.

-## 1. Fibonacci number calcularion function
+## 1. Fibonacci number calculation function

      function fibonacci_num(n)